Cathy Bursey-Sabourin

 Cathy Lynne Bursey-Sabourin (born 1957) is a Canadian designer and heraldic artist.

 She launched her career as a commercial and graphic designer in St. John's and Ottawa.
 Her involvement with heraldic art began at the Department of National Defence.
-In 1989 she was appointed as Fraser Herald at the Canadian Heraldic Authority in Ottawa.
+In 1989, she was appointed as Fraser Herald at the Canadian Heraldic Authority in Ottawa.
 She is the principal artist of the Authority and the first woman to hold a state herald appointment in the Commonwealth.
 Cathy Bursey-Sabourin has been responsible for the paintings made for the arms of the last five Governors General of Canada and the Coat of arms of Canada.

-Designed by her the maple leaf emblem symbolizing Ottawa, in an arrangement with two smaller leaves representing the two sciences - genealogy and heraldry - was an official emblem of the 22nd International Congress of Genealogical and Heraldic Sciences held in 1996 in Ottawa.

-She provided detailed artwork for the new insignia of the Victoria Cross.
+She designed Ottawa's emblem for the 22nd International Congress of Genealogical and Heraldic Sciences held in 1996, which used a main maple leaf design with two smaller leaves representing the genealogy and heraldry that the event was centered around.
+She also provided detailed artwork for the new insignia of the Victoria Cross.

-In 2005 Bursey-Sabourin designed the Governor General's Northern Medal.
-From fall 2010 she worked with a team of designers that created the Canadian Queen Elizabeth II Platinum Jubilee Emblem.
-In 2023 she designed the Canadian Coronation Emblem for the coronation of Charles III and Camilla.
+In 2005, Bursey-Sabourin designed the Governor General's Northern Medal.
+From the fall of 2010, she worked with a team of designers that created the Canadian Queen Elizabeth II Platinum Jubilee Emblem.
+In 2023, she designed the Canadian Coronation Emblem for the coronation of Charles III and Camilla.

 Bursey-Sabourin was appointed a Member of the Royal Victorian Order (MVO) in the 2023 New Year Honours.